headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250509_conservative.md

 ### 3.2 Economic Indicators

 Inflation has decreased to 2.39% as of April 2025 [1].
-A new study warns that gasoline prices could reach $8 per gallon in an unspecified "blue state" next year, reportedly triggering bipartisan concern [2].
+A new study warns that gasoline prices could reach $8.43 per gallon in California next year, reportedly triggering bipartisan concern [2].
 In the automotive sector, electric vehicle manufacturers are facing significant sales challenges, with Ford's EV sales described as having "fallen off a cliff" while Tesla also experiences declining sales [3].

 References:
 [1] Inflation down to 2.39% as of April 2025, https://ycharts.com/indicators/us_inflation_rate